Chemical potential: History

-Chemical potential was first described by the American engineer, chemist and mathematical physicist Josiah Willard Gibbs.
+Chemical potential was first described by the American engineer, chemist and mathematical physicist Josiah Willard Gibbs as intrinsic potential of a substance.
 He defined it as follows:

 If to any homogeneous mass in a state of hydrostatic stress we suppose an infinitesimal quantity of any substance to be added, the mass remaining homogeneous and its entropy and volume remaining unchanged, the increase of the energy of the mass divided by the quantity of the substance added is the potential for that substance in the mass considered.

 Gibbs later noted also that for the purposes of this definition, any chemical element or combination of elements in given proportions may be considered a substance, whether capable or not of existing by itself as a homogeneous body.
 This freedom to choose the boundary of the system allows the chemical potential to be applied to a huge range of systems.
 The term can be used in thermodynamics and physics for any system undergoing change.
 Chemical potential is also referred to as partial molar Gibbs energy (see also partial molar property).
 Chemical potential is measured in units of energy/particle or, equivalently, energy/mole.

 In his 1873 paper A Method of Geometrical Representation of the Thermodynamic Properties of Substances by Means of Surfaces, Gibbs introduced the preliminary outline of the principles of his new equation able to predict or estimate the tendencies of various natural processes to ensue when bodies or systems are brought into contact.
 By studying the interactions of homogeneous substances in contact, i.e. bodies, being in composition part solid, part liquid, and part vapor, and by using a three-dimensional volume–entropy–internal energy graph, Gibbs was able to determine three states of equilibrium, i.e. "necessarily stable", "neutral", and "unstable", and whether or not changes will ensue.
 In 1876, Gibbs built on this framework by introducing the concept of chemical potential so to take into account chemical reactions and states of bodies that are chemically different from each other.
 In his own words from the aforementioned paper, Gibbs states:

 If we wish to express in a single equation the necessary and sufficient condition of thermodynamic equilibrium for a substance when surrounded by a medium of constant pressure P and temperature T, this equation may be written: